phonon/blender-minecraft-json/README.md

 =======================================
 Import/export cuboid geometry between Blender and Minecraft .json model format.
 The Blender model must follow very specific restrictions for the exporter to work (read **Export Guide** below).

-Currently can auto-generate and export solid material colors packed into an image texture.
-However, **there is no full UV editing yet.**
+Currently can auto-generate and export solid material colors packed into an image texture. **There is UV export but no import, and export does not write the texture files to header yet.**

 Tested on Blender 2.81a.